WolfeCSP/fallFinal/README.md

 ## Challenge 1: `binaryToDecimal(binaryStr)`

-Write a function called `binaryToDecimal` that takes a parameter called `binaryStr.` When the function is called it takes a binary number represented as a string.
+Write a function called `binaryToDecimal` that takes a parameter called `binaryStr`.
+When the function is called it takes a binary number represented as a string.
 Then function returns a decimal integer that is equivalent to the binary number.

 ### example calls
 ```python